Why We Are Here

-WWF-Pakistan is a proud component of the WWF International family network, one of the world's largest and most experienced independent conservation organisations, with almost four million supporters, 4,500 staff members and a global network active in more than 100 countries.
-Through this network, we expand upon mutual opportunities to learn and implement new and better ways to conserve and serve the environment.
-We have global vision when it comes to conservation, but we hold true to local perspective and needs while accomplishing our work.
+WWF-Pakistan is a proud member of the WWF International Network, one of the world's largest and most experienced independent conservation organizations, with almost four million supporters, 4,500 staff members and a global network active in more than 100 countries.
+We have a global vision when it comes to conservation, but we hold true to local perspectives and needs while accomplishing our work.

-WWF – Pakistan carries out conservation work according to the Global Programme Framework.
-The Framework includes year 2050 biodiversity and human footprint goals.
+What Do We DoWWF-Pakistan carries out conservation work according to the Global Programme Framework.
+The Framework includes biodiversity and human footprint meta-goals.

-The human footprint goal states that by 2020, humanity’s global footprint should fall below its 2000 level and continue its downward trend, specifically in the areas of:
+2020 Footprint GoalsBy 2020, humanity’s global footprint falls below its 2000 level and continues its downward trend, specifically in the areas of: